eclypse-tms/CountryKit/README.md

 /// if this button is provided, navBarButtonOption is ignored public var rightBarButton: UIBarButtonItem?

-/// when provided, header text is pinned to the top of the picker view and does not scroll away. public var pinnedHeaderText: String?
+/// when provided, a header text is diplayed that is pinned to the top of the picker view and does not scroll away. public var pinnedHeaderText: String?

-/// when provided, footer text is pinned to the bottom of the picker view and does not scroll away. public var pinnedFooterText: String?
+/// when provided, a footer text is displayed that is pinned to the bottom of the picker view and does not scroll away. public var pinnedFooterText: String?

 /// indicates how the cells should look like when they are selected by the user